junxit/us-congress-bills-113/bill.md

 > - **(e)** *Program duties* In administering the Program, the Under Secretary shall—
 >   - **(1)** promote the Program;
 >   - **(2)** prepare work and spending plans for implementing the research and activities identified under the Action Strategy;
->   - **(3)** administer merit-based, competitive grant funding—
+>   - **(3)** administer peer-reviewed, merit-based, competitive grant funding—
 >     - **(A)** to maintain and enhance baseline monitoring programs established by the Program;
 >     - **(B)** to support the projects maintained and established by the Program; and
 >     - **(C)** to address the research and management needs and priorities identified in the Action Strategy;
->   - **(4)** coordinate and work cooperatively with regional, State, tribal, and local government agencies and programs that address marine and freshwater harmful algal blooms and hypoxia;
+>   - **(4)** coordinate with and work cooperatively with regional, State, tribal, and local government agencies and programs that address marine and freshwater harmful algal blooms and hypoxia;
 >   - **(5)** coordinate with the Secretary of State to support international efforts on marine and freshwater harmful algal bloom and hypoxia information sharing, research, prediction, mitigation, control, and response activities;
 >   - **(6)** identify additional research, development, and demonstration needs and priorities relating to monitoring, prevention, control, mitigation, and response to marine and freshwater harmful algal blooms and hypoxia, including methods and technologies to protect the ecosystems affected by marine and freshwater harmful algal blooms and hypoxia;
 >   - **(7)** integrate, coordinate, and augment existing education programs to improve public understanding and awareness of the causes, impacts, and mitigation efforts for marine and freshwater harmful algal blooms and hypoxia;